codingforeveryone/READMEs/contribution-workflow.md

 ###1.
 Create a new branch

-The first step to propose a new change is always to create a new branch for it.
-Before you create a new branch you should make sure your master is up-to-date by pulling all previous changes.
+The first step is to create a new branch for the proposed change.
+Before you create the branch you should make sure your master is up-to-date by pulling all previous changes with git pull.

 To create a new branch switch to the branch you can use the following command:
 ```bash